-- Visitors/Contractors/Deliveries.
+- Contractors/Deliveries.
 Please report to the main reception on arrival.
-All visitors will be requested to use the hand sanitiser provided and to wash hands regularly.
-If you have any symptoms or are self-isolating, please do not come to the hospice.
+Contractors will be required to wear clinical grade masks to enter the building, use the hand sanitiser provided and to wash hands regularly.
+In some areas, additional PPE may be required.

-- The Charity Office is now working as normal from the hospice adhering to government advice and social distancing measures.
-To protect our patients and clinical staff, we do not encourage you to come to the hospice.
+- The Charity Office is now working from home in line with lockdown requirements.
+Your support is very important to us and means that we can continue to provide care to those who need it most.
 Please support us by donating online or by using online platforms such as Facebook and JustGiving.
-If you bring donations to the hospice, please put an envelope with your donation, contact details and relevant information in the red post box which is located in the front porch of the hospice.
-It is emptied on a regular basis and providing the information is given, an acknowledgement will be sent.
+You cannot come into the Hospice at the current time.
+If you bring donations to the hospice, you will be asked to use the Red Post Box which is located in the front porch of the hospice entrance.
+It is emptied on a regular basis and providing contact information is given, an acknowledgement will be sent.
 Please bear in mind that we would rather have donations by cheque rather than cash during this lockdown period.
-Please call 01264 359789 or email, if you have any queries or information about donating or raising money for the hospice.
-We are looking to run virtual events to replace our cancelled or postponed events.
-Please keep up to date with our email news or on the website.
+If you would like to make a donation by bank transfer, please ring 01264 359789 or email for details.

-- Fundraisers: We ask anyone fundraising or planning to fundraise for us over the next few months to weigh up the benefits and risks of their fundraising activity and exercise judgement before going ahead.
+- Fundraisers: We ask anyone fundraising or planning to fundraise for us to weigh up the benefits and risks of their fundraising activity and exercise judgement before going ahead.
 We urge you not to put yourself, those helping and those taking part at risk, and to observe government advice at all times.

 - 5p Coins for the Countess pots – please hold on to your pots and do not bring them to the hospice for the time being.
 Please put additional 5p in a plastic bag or other container for us.